 Florida Kidnapping Laws

 According to §787, Fla.
 Stat., several crimes may be considered various types of kidnapping in Florida.
 Simply put, kidnapping involves holding someone against their will, confining them, or abducting them with negative intent.
+Our Pensacola, FL kidnapping lawyers are here to help you understand your charges and options.

 Three-Prong Test to Assess Kidnapping Charges